 The Pro functions can be tried for free during 10 days.

-The Pro license can be purchased directly with PayPal from the ProjectSheet sidebar by clicking Pro.
+In-app the Pro license can be purchased with PayPal from the ProjectSheet sidebar by clicking Pro info.

 Create Work Breakdown Structure (WBS)

 A Work Breakdown Structure is useful to make sure the schedule covers the entire project scope

 and consists of parts that can be executed individually.

 Indenting tasks allows for structuring a project to create summary tasks.

 For overview summary tasks can be collapsed and expanded.

 The start and finish dates of summary tasks follow the earliest start and latest finish date of its subtasks.